 Both parties acknowledge that the University's accrediting agency, The Higher Learning Commission of the North Central Association (HLC), requires periodic program review.
 Therefore the parties agree to collaboratively develop and implement procedures for such processes that meet the HLC requirements and ensure continuous improvement of student learning outcomes.
+Additional program review requirements may apply for specialized accreditation or overall university review.

-19.4 Evaluation, Promotion, and Tenure

-Both parties agree
+19.4 Evaluation, Promotion, and Tenure Both parties agree